 - (1) Control lines and two cleats may be used to fix the position of the rudder blade.
-One block per cleat is permitted. - (2) A bushing round the pivot of the rudder blade - (3) The control lines may be fixed on the rudder blade by an eye-bracket.
+One block per cleat is permitted.
+The control lines may turn around the rudder stock. - (2) A bushing round the pivot of the rudder blade

-(4) A tiller extension, which may be telescopic and of any material.
+- (3) The control lines may be fixed on the rudder blade by an eye-bracket. - (4) A tiller extension, which may be telescopic and of any material.